 Why my Water Heater Burner is Not Working?
 Troubleshooting and Repair Tips

-If your gas water heater is not working, one of the common problems is when a pilot light goes out, and we already explained the problem here, so as common causes and how to repair it.
+If your gas water heater is not operating, one of the common problems is when a pilot light goes out.
+We have already explained this issue here, including common causes and how to repair it.

-But, what to do if your water heater burner is not working and there is no hot water throughout the house.
+But, what should you do if your water heater burner is not working and there is no hot water throughout the house.
 Not even for a short shower or shaving.

 Is the repair a DIY home project, or it requires you to call a plumber?